oe-alliance/enigma2-plugins/elektro/src/readme.txt

  - Force sleep
    Forces sleep, even when not in standby.
 This has influence on sheduled recordings.

+ - Don't sleep while hdd is active
+   Wait for the HDD to got to sleep mode.
+Depending on the configuration this can keep the box from going to sleep mode.

  - Dont wake up
    Do not wake up at the end of the sleep time.